sunjay/autogamer/sample/levels/level1.md

 * player can collect coins
 * player can collect diamonds (worth 25 coins?)
 * player can climb initial ladder
-* camera stays within the current room (within objects with type camera_boundary)
+* viewport stays within the current room (within objects with type viewport_boundary)
-  * since the camera can't always fit entirely within the boundary: the tiles outside the boundary are not shown
+  * since the viewport can't always fit entirely within the boundary: the tiles outside the boundary are not shown
-  * if you are within multiple camera boundaries, all objects in all boundaries become visible
+  * if you are within multiple viewport boundaries, all objects in all boundaries become visible
-  * if you are not within *any* camera boundaries, all objects around you are visible (no boundary checking)
+  * if you are not within *any* viewport boundaries, all objects around you are visible (no boundary checking)
 * objects outside of the current boundary are not added until you enter the boundary and are removed after you leave (?)
 * idea: laser colors each have different timing delays of on/off (no switches)
 * laser switches of the same color are synced